This section is specially designed for our readers to have a glimpse of what is in store from the pens of Rory and Virginia – enjoy!

 In a smoke-filled, darkened room five men sat circling a naked, kneeling man, his hands and ankles tightly bound.
 A single bulb hung from the ceiling, affording the only dim light in the room, yet still strong enough to attract a myriad of moths that danced around it in a suicidal orbit.

 Somehow out of place in the old French Colonial villa, the tick-tock of an antique grandfather clock punctuated the silence.
-It was one of Johnny’s prize possessions—a gift from a desperate British diplomat who had developed a taste for opium.
+It was one of Johnny’s prized possessions—a gift from a desperate British diplomat who had developed a taste for opium.

 Johnny’s penetrating gaze shifted to the four men seated around the kneeling figure.
 Costas was first.
-The Greek sea captain, long a loyal member of the Red Lotus Triad, shifted uncomfortably on his seat in the silence that followed.
-He raised his hand slowly and signaled a down thumb.
-The next man, Major-General Syvongsay of the Lao People’s Army, raised his fist showing a similar down turned thumb.
+The Greek sea captain, long a loyal member of the Red Lotus Triad, shifted uncomfortably on his seat.
+He raised his hand and signaled thumbs down.
+The next man, Major-General Syvongsay, raised his fist and mirrored the gesture.
 The other two men followed suit.

-“Jin,” mouthed Johnny into the darkness.
+“Jin,” Johnny mouthed into the darkness.

-Johnny Wang sipped his tea, sighed and turned again to his men.
+Johnny Wang sipped his tea, sighed, and turned again to his men.